Rich Rodriguez's decision to play for overtime was ______.

 norcalnick, California Golden Blogs (Cal): Shockingly risk-averse but probably irrelevant.
 I think the chances of Arizona driving far enough to score points with so little time left wasn't especially large, it almost certainly outweighed the chance of a mistake that gave the game to Stanford.
 It's worth remembering that Scott's only interception was pretty fluky.

 David Piper, Addicted to Quack (Oregon): Disappointing.
 Rodriguez is widely known as an aggressive offensive innovator, so it was disappointing to see him play so conservatively.
 When you play not to lose, a loss is exactly what you deserve.

 Jack Follman, Pacific Takes (Washington): Baffling, especially with the way their offense was moving the ball through the air.
 You have to take risks if you are going to beat a better team on the road and all they needed was a field goal, not a touchdown.

-Pacific Takes (Arizona) & Pac Hoops: Dosfjoasjgpjoioasgnl!!!!!!!!
+Adam Butler, Pacific Takes (Arizona) & Pac Hoops: Dosfjoasjgpjoioasgnl!!!!!!!!
 No that’s not a Scandinavian language, that’s frustration.
 I couldn’t figure it out and didn’t understand a pair of draw plays to lead into the OT period.
 Why not just take a knee?
 Much of the offense was clicking but this brings me back to wondering what kind of mettle this Wildcat team has and asking just how much Rodriguez trusts his team with the game on the line?
-Trust questions aren’t good questions.,
+Trust questions aren’t good questions.

 Jon Woods, Ralphie Report (Colorado): Awful.
 You can't play for overtime in a road game like that when your quarterback is as on fire as Matt Scott was.
 He got what he deserved.
 Was a shame that Arizona lost because they should have won that game.